percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

-In the context of a multi-party SRTP session in which each endpoint performs a DTLS handshake as a client with a central DTLS server, the extensions defined in this session allow the DTLS server to set a common EKT key among all participants.
+In the context of a multi-party SRTP session in which each endpoint performs a DTLS handshake as a client with a central DTLS server, the extensions defined in this session allow the DTLS server to set a common EKTKey among all participants.
 Each endpoint can then use EKT tags encrypted with that common key to inform other endpoint of the keys it is using to protect SRTP packet.
 This avoids the need for many individual DTLS handshakes among the endpoints, at the cost